GPAunder1/DrinkKing-api/README.md

 # Google Map API Client
-Project to gather useful information from Google Map API
+Project to gather useful information from Google Map API.
+It is easy for you to gather the nearest drink shop from you

 ## Resources
 - [Maps](https://developers.google.com/maps/documentation/embed/get-started)